digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 packages.
 This is used for command submission and queries.
 However, note that the package qualifier given back in queries contains the package-id, rather than the package-name.
-Generated modules now also give the package “reference”, which is the package-name for upgrade-compatible packages; for other packages it is the package-id.
+Generated modules now also give the package "reference", which is the package-name for upgrade-compatible packages; for other packages it is the package-id.

 To perform package-id qualified commands/queries in an upgrade compatible package, a copy of the template object can be created using